MaterializeInc/terraform-provider-materialize/docs/resources/cluster.md

 ### Optional

+- `auto_scaling_strategy` (Block List, Max: 1) Lets the cluster temporarily burst to a larger size while it has un-hydrated objects, to speed up hydration.
+Only available on managed clusters and cannot be combined with a non-default `scheduling`. (see [below for nested schema](#nestedblock--auto_scaling_strategy))
 - `availability_zones` (List of String) The specific availability zones of the cluster.
 - `comment` (String) Comment on an object in the database.
 - `disk` (Boolean, Deprecated) **Deprecated**.
 This attribute is maintained for backward compatibility with existing configurations.
 New users should use 'cc' sizes for disk access.